oerdnj/dp2025/main.typ

 The signed Root Zones from the previous process for each respective algorithms were used.
 Again, the zone for verification process was provided in the _raw_ zone format to minimize the effect of the plain text zone file format parsing.

-Following arguments were used `~/Projects/bind9/bin/dnssec/dnssec-verify -I raw -o . -x db.root.signed` to verify the signed Root Zone.
+Following arguments were used `dnssec-verify -I raw -o . -x db.root.signed` to verify the signed Root Zone.

 #figure(
     table(